-Factory programmed Templates have been provided to facilitate the installation and configuration of the Fire Alarm Control Panel.
+A factory programmed Template has been provided to facilitate the installation and configuration of the Fire Alarm Control Panel.
 The factory default programming for this panel is Template #1.
-Refer to "FACP Configuration Templates" on page 96 for a detailed description of the FACP operation for Template #1.
+Refer to "FACP Configuration Templates" on page 100 for a detailed description of the FACP operation for Template #1.